 In 2006, we became the operator and 100% interest owner of the Fell Block.
 When we first acquired an interest in the Fell Block in 2002, it had no material oil and gas production.
-Since then, we have completed more than 1,100 sq. km of 3D seismic surveys and drilled 95 exploration and development wells.
-In the year ended December 31, 2014, we produced an average of approximately 5,580 boepd, in the Fell Block, consisting of 61% oil.
+Since then, we have completed more than 1,100 sq. km of 3D seismic surveys and drilled 113 exploration and development wells.
+In the year ended December 31, 2015, we produced an average of approximately 3,708 boepd, in the Fell Block, consisting of 51% oil.

-The Fell Block has an area of approximately 368,000 gross acres (1.488 sq. km) and its center is located approximately 140 km northeast of the city of Punta Arenas.
+The Fell Block has an area of approximately 368,000 gross acres (1,488 sq. km) and its center is located approximately 140 km northeast of the city of Punta Arenas.
 It is bordered on the north by the international border between Argentina and Chile and on the south by the Magellan Strait.

 The first exploration efforts began on the Fell Block in the 1950s.
-Through 2005, ENAP carried out seismic surveys and drilled numerous wells in the Block.
+Through 2005, ENAP carried out seismic surveys and drilled numerous wells in the block.
 From 2006 through August 2011, we invested approximately US\$210 million in exploring and developing the Fell Block, which allowed us to transition approximately 84% of the Fell Block's area from an exploration phase into an exploitation phase, which we expect will last through 2032.
-During the exploration phase, we exceeded the minimum work and investment commitment required under the Fell Block CEOP by more than 75 times, and as of December 31, 2014, had invested more than US\$510 million in the Fell Block.
+During the exploration phase, we exceeded the minimum work and investment commitment required under the Fell Block CEOP by more than 75 times, and as of December 31, 2015, had invested more than US\$500 million in the Fell Block.
 There are no minimum work and investment commitments under the Fell Block CEOP associated with the exploitation phase.

-Geologically, the Fell Block is located in the north-eastern part of the Magallanes Basin.
-The principal producing reservoir is composed by sandstones in the Springhill formation, at depths of 2,200 to 3,500 meters.
-Additional reservoirs have been discovered and put into production in the Fell Block-namely, Tobífera formation volcaniclastic rocks at depths of 2,900 to 3,600 meters, and Upper Tertiary and Upper Cretaceous sandstones, at depths of 700 to 2,000 meters.
+The Fell Block is located in the north-eastern part of the Magallanes Basin.
+The principal producing reservoir is composed of sandstones in the Springhill formation, at depths of 2,200 to 3,500 meters.
+Additional reservoirs have been discovered and put into production in the Fell Block-namely, Tobifera formation volcanoclastic rocks at depths of 2,900 to 3,600 meters, and Upper Tertiary and Upper Cretaceous sandstones, at depths of 700 to 2,000 meters.

-Our geosciences team continues to identify and develop an attractive inventory of prospects and drilling opportunities for both exploration and development in the Fell Block, and we expect to continue our comprehensive drilling program in the Fell Block in the coming years.
-The previous oil discoveries in the Konawentru, Yagán, Yagán Norte, Copihue and Guanaco fields have opened up new oil and gas potential in the Fell Block.
+Our geosciences identified and developed an attractive inventory of prospects and drilling opportunities for both exploration and development in the Fell Block.
+Previous oil discoveries in the Konawentru, Yagán, Yagán Norte, Copihue and Guanaco fields have opened up new oil and gas potential in the Fell Block.
 An important discovery during 2011 was the Konawentru 1 well, which we initially tested to have in excess of 2,000 bopd from the Tobífera formation, and which has opened up additional potentially attractive opportunities (workovers, well-deepening's and new exploration and development wells) in the Tobífera formation throughout the Fell Block.

-During the last three months of 2012, and throughout 2013 and 2014, we continued our exploration and development from the Tobifera formation by drilling wells in Konawentru, Yagán and Yagán Norte fields, as well as deepening existing wells in Ovejero and Molino.
+As a result of this, during 2012 to 2014, we focused our exploration and development plan in the Tobífera formation by drilling wells in Konawentru, Yagán and Yagán Norte fields, as well as deepening existing wells in Ovejero and Molino.
 Exploration efforts in 2014 resulted in the discoveries of the Ache gas field and the Loij oil field.
-Our team is working on identifying other Tobifera wells where to replicate these results.